 Cost-Effectiveness: Identifying potential site challenges early in the process, such as difficult terrain or existing infrastructure issues, can help manage project costs by allowing for strategic planning to avoid expensive surprises later.

-Naturally, there’s a lot to consider when you’re conducting a site analysis.
+Naturally, there’s a lot to consider when you’re conducting a site analysis to understand site conditions.
 The kind of information you set out to gather can depend on your goals for the project.
 Consider gathering information about the following categories:

 Topography: Understanding the land’s slope, elevation, and features is essential for determining the best placement for structures and other site elements.
 Sites with steep slopes, for instance, may require retaining walls or specific foundation techniques to ensure stability.